-The carrying value of our financial instruments, including cash equivalents, accounts payable and accrued liabilities approximates fair value due to their short-term nature.
-Our Loan Agreement includes a variable interest rate and accordingly approximates fair value.
+The carrying value of our financial instruments, including cash equivalents, accounts payable, accrued liabilities and notes payable approximates fair value due to their short-term nature.
 Our investment portfolio consists of money market funds, which are carried at fair value.
-We have determined the carrying value to be equal to the fair value and have classified these investments as Level 1 financial instruments.
+We have determined the carrying value to be equal to the fair value and has classified these investments as Level 1 financial instruments.